ikanko1989/CRC-project/README.md

 •	_DynamoDB_: AWS DynamoDB is a fully managed NoSQL database service used to store the visitor count.
 The Lambda function will read from and write to this database.

 __4. CI/CD Pipeline__
 •	_GitHub Repository_: Hosted my code in a GitHub repository.
-The repository contains your static website files, and Lambda function code.
+The repository contains static website files, and Lambda function code.
 •	_GitHub Actions_: Set up GitHub Actions to create a CI/CD pipeline.
 This pipeline automates the process of building, testing, and deploying your code.
 For example, it can automatically deploy updates to your S3 bucket and Lambda function when changes are pushed to the repository.

 __5. Infrastructure as Code (IaC) –> Planning to do to as a future improvement__
 •	_AWS CloudFormation or Terraform_: Use IaC tools to define and deploy your AWS resources.
 This ensures your infrastructure is reproducible and manageable.